HusseinJammal/Liquid-Neural-Networks-in-Stock-Market-Prediction/README.md

 -   **Data Collection**: Data is sourced from Yahoo Finance using the `yfinance` library, covering daily stock movements from specific start dates up to the present.
 -   **Exploratory Data Analysis (EDA)**: Includes candlestick plots with moving averages, correlation heatmaps, box plots, and histograms of daily price changes.
 -   **Feature Engineering**: Development of multiple technical indicators to enrich the model's input features.
--   **Model Architecture**: Utilization of Liquid Neural Networks and an Incremental Learning model to predict adjusted close prices.
+-   **Model Architecture**: Utilization of Liquid Neural Networks model to predict adjusted close prices.
 -   **Evaluation**: Assessment of model performance using metrics like MSE, RMSE, MAE, MAPE, and Directional Accuracy.

 ## Data